open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 We detect alignment via two mechanisms:

-- If the incoming delta time interval has significant overlap with the previous time interval, we must assume a violation of the single-writer principle.
+- If the incoming delta time interval has significant overlap with the previous time interval, we assume a violation of the single-writer principle.
 - If the incoming delta time interval has a significant gap from the last seen time, we assume some kind of reboot/restart and reset the cumulative counter.